vaughany/diceroller/readme.md

 `PrettifyFull()`: PrettifyFull takes in details of one or more rolls and outputs a slice of 'pretty' strings, including the discovered roll.

-**Note:** the modifier is omitted if it is zero, and appears in brackets if present.

 ```go
 rollDetails, _ := diceroller.RollDetails("3d6-2", "4d8/2")
 prettifyFull := diceroller.PrettifyFull(rollDetails)